Biological Sciences

 You’ll investigate molecular cell structures from animals, plants and fungi through a combination of practical experimental laboratory techniques and theoretical research.
 You'll be introduced to fascinating established methods such as fluorescent microscopy of living cells.

-You’ll explore recent advances in cell biology such as novel treatments and therapies for diseases, cell processes such as cell division, and the impact of the environmental on biological systems.
+You’ll explore recent advances in cell biology such as novel treatments and therapies for diseases, cell processes such as cell division, and the impact of the environment on biological systems.
 You’ll also take a closer look at the composition of a cell – its’ components and intrinsic functions.
-By the end of this module, you will have an excellent grasp of cell biology, which will allow you to progress to more advanced and specialised topics.
+By the end of this module, you'll have an excellent grasp of cell biology, which will allow you to progress to more advanced and specialised topics.

 • Career development